mobbr/mobbr-api-v1/examples/README.md

 ##Preparing a webpage

 The Mobbr API can 'pay' URL's.
-It will do a callback to the URL and read the payment data from a metadata-tag in the HTML.
+It will do a callback to the URL ([try it](https://mobbr.com/#/task/aHR0cHM6Ly9naXRodWIuY29tL0JpdC1OYXRpb24vdG94Y29yZQ==/view)) and read the payment data from a metadata-tag in the HTML.
 This is useful for collaboration platforms; the script can be generated dynamically based on the participation levels in the collaboration.

 A very simple HTML page would look like this.